Bayesian inference for aggregated Hawkes processes

 \subsection{Estimation and inference within the Bayesian framework}

-We propose a Bayesian approach to estimate the parameters of the Hawkes process, $\theta$, based on aggregated point pattern data.
-Given a prior on the model parameters, the proposed approach acquires their posterior distribution, $p(\theta \mid \bm N)$ based on the likelihood in \cref{eq:aggregated_integral}, by integrating out the exact Hawkes point pattern and corresponding branching structure from their joint posterior distribution $p(\bm x, \bm Y, \theta \mid \bm N)$.
-We approximate the joint posterior distribution of $(\bm x, \bm Y, \theta)$ using MCMC methods, by iteratively imputing the exact point pattern, and updating the model parameters given the imputed exact data.
-Bayesian approaches that augment their sampling scheme using latent variables in an iterative manner have been previously used in modeling event occurrence \citep[e.g.,][]{tucker2019handling, bu2022likelihood} in the presence of missing or aggregate data.
+We propose a Bayesian approach to estimate the parameters of the Hawkes process based on aggregated point pattern data.
+We use MCMC methods to acquire the posterior distribution of model parameters $\ttheta$ based on the likelihood in \cref{eq:aggregated_integral}.
+Specifically, we iteratively impute the exact point pattern and branching structure, and update the model parameters given the imputed exact data to acquire samples from the joint distribution $p(\bm x, \bm Y, \bm \theta \mid \bm N)$.
+We then discard samples of $(\bm x, \bm Y)$, and the resulting samples of $\ttheta$ are samples from the desired posterior distribution $p(\ttheta \mid \bm N)$.
+Bayesian approaches that augment their sampling scheme using latent variables in an iterative manner have been previously used in modeling event occurrence with missing or aggregate data \citep{tucker2019handling, bu2022likelihood}.

-We present the details of our approach for the case of spatio-temporal aggregated data on $[0,T)\times W$, discussed in \cref{framework}.
-The exact data follow the distribution specified in \cref{eq:line3}, which under the exponential-Gaussian specification becomes
+We present the details for the case of spatio-temporal aggregated data on $[0,T)\times W$, discussed in \cref{framework}, under the exponential-Gaussian specification with constant background intensity, $\mu(t) = \mu$ and $f(s) = |W|^{-1}1\{s \in W\}$.
+MCMC methods for alternative specifications are discussed in \cref{a: sec: MCMC}.

+The spatial window $W$ over which the process is observed is often a bounded subset of $\mathbb{R}^2$ and the integrals in \cref{eq: exact_likelihood_immi} and \cref{eq: exact_likelihood_offspring} over $W$ may be difficult to evaluate.
+When $W$ is sufficiently large, \cite{Reinhart2018review} and \cite{schoenberg2013facilitated} advocate to approximate these integrals by integrating over $\mathbb{R}^2$.
+The exact data likelihood in \cref{eq: exact_likelihood} then becomes where $|I|$ denotes the number of immigrants.